kamsar/Dianoga/README.md

 Adding a new `Processor` to the config will enable you to call a micro-pipeline you define to process that type.

-In your `Optimizer` micro-pipeline you can add or remove optimizers (e.g. nQuant) that are applied in order to the specified file type.
+In your `Optimizer` micro-pipeline you can add or remove optimizers that are applied in order to the specified file type.

 Comments are available in the config files and source for your perusal.